Grigory Bubnov

 Grigory Bubnov (Григорий Георгиевич Бубнов; March 9, 1970, in Moscow) – corresponding member of the Russian Academy of Natural Sciences, PhD, the first President of IMD Alumni Club of Russia, "MIPT -Soyuz" board member.
 Rector of Moscow Technological Institute.

 Biography

-In 1987 he gradгated from Moscow State School 57 mathematical class.
+In 1987 he graduated from Moscow State School 57 mathematical class.

 In 1993 he graduated from the Moscow Institute of Physics and Technology (MIPT, Russian State University) majoring in Applied Physics and Mathematics.

 In 1997 he defended his thesis on "Entrepreneurship in the developed economies and in the transition period".

 In 2002 he defended his doctoral thesis on the topic "Entrepreneurship and its role in the economic revival of Russia".
 According to analysis made by voluntary networking community Dissernet, Bubnov's doctoral thesis of 2002 contains extensive undocumented plagiarism from several dissertations and books, published in 1998 - 2001.

 In 2006 he graduated from the Program EMBA at IMD (Lausanne).

 In 2010 he graduated from the program Exponential Technologies Executive Program at Singularity University.